 A blank page and an empty mind are the age-old adversaries of the creative writer, regularly striking even the most accomplished novelist.
 There are techniques to vanquish this mind-voiding foe.
 Anxiety serves to exacerbate the problem so anything that calms the mind should get those creative juices flowing again.
 Some find that a change of scenery or light exercise can stimulate creativity.
 Meanwhile, for those who prefer a more scientific approach to problem-solving – the answer to constructing a best-seller may lie in a computer algorithm.

 Doubts over ability, age or other perceived limiting factors, can become a self-fulfilling prophecy if you allow them room to grow.
 Take age, for example: there are lots of authors who have bucked the trend, launching a writing career when well past their fortieth year.
-There are confidence boosting techniques that can help you overcome issues related to low self-esteem.
+There are several confidence-boosting techniques that can help you overcome issues related to low self-esteem.
 Visualisation, hypnotherapy and positive affirmations can all alter your state of mind to a more positive outlook, thus helping you reach your goals.

 Prepare for rejection